moladb/SetGolangClientProxy/README.md

 one trivial poinit here is append "[]byte{0}" as the last zero-byte of the string to buffer.

-####4 System Endian
+#### 5 System Endian
-while create header, generaly we use binary.BigEndian to format the header to buffer, while append the body, we prefer to use LittleEndian.
+While create header, generaly we use binary.BigEndian to format the header to buffer, while append the body, we prefer to use LittleEndian.